HKH515/VLN56/README.md

 #VLN56

-This is our project for the course VLN1, we are group 56
+This is our project for the course VLN1, we are group 56!

-The program is simply put a client for interacting with a database, the theme of this database are computer scientists.
+The program, simply put, is a client for interacting with a database.
+The theme of this database are computer scientists and computers.

 ##Commands